Demographics of the Cayman Islands: Language

 The official language of the Cayman Islands is English.
-Islanders' accents retain elements passed down from English, Scottish, and Welsh settlers (among others) in a language variety known as Cayman Creole.
-Caymanians of Jamaican origin speak in their own vernacular (see Jamaican Creole and Jamaican English).
+The Caymanian accent retains elements passed down from English, Scottish, and Welsh settlers (among others) in a language variety known as Cayman Creole.
+Young Caymanians often borrow terms from Jamaican patois due to the popularity of Jamaican pop culture and influences from Jamaican immigrants in the islands.
 It is also quite commonplace to hear some residents converse in Spanish as many citizens have relocated from Latin America to work and live on Grand Cayman.
 The Latin American nations with greatest representation are Honduras, Cuba, Colombia, Nicaragua, and the Dominican Republic.
-Spanish speakers comprise approximately between 10 and 12% of the population and is predominantly of the Caribbean dialect.
-Tagalog is spoken by about 5% of inhabitants most of whom are Filipino residents on work permits.
+Spanish speakers comprise almost 10% of the population and is predominantly of the Caribbean dialect.
+Tagalog is spoken by about 8% of inhabitants most of whom are Filipino residents on work permits.
+The remainder of the population converse in various languages, with some including Hindi, Afrikaans and Portuguese.

 Religion

 The predominant religion on the Cayman Islands, as of 2021, is Christianity at 66.9%; this is down from over 80% in 2010.
 Denominations practiced include; Church of God, United Church, Anglican Church, Baptist Church, Roman Catholic Church, Seventh-day Adventist Church, and Pentecostal Church.
 Roman Catholic churches are St. Ignatius Church, George Town and Stella Maris Church, Cayman Brac.
 Many citizens are deeply religious, regularly going to church, however, the number of Caymanians who identify as non-religious has skyrocketed since the 2010 census, with around 25% professing no religion or a denomination not widespread.
 This is up from 9.3% during the last census.
 Ports are closed on Sundays and Christian holidays.
 There are places of worship in George Town for Jehovah's Witnesses and followers of the Baháʼí Faith.
 The Cayman Islands also hosts a growing Jewish community.